GispoCoding/foss4gna_baltimore_2023_workshop/README.md

 # Workshop repository

 Welcome to the repository for the workshop on "Building PostGIS-enabled Enterprise GIS Workflows with QGIS."
-This workshop was originally presented at FOSS4G 2023 in Prizren, Kosovo.
+This workshop was originally presented at FOSS4G-NA in Baltimore, Maryland, US.

 ## Workshop Materials
 The workshop materials are composed of slides and exercises, which you can access via the github pages link of this repository.